pivotal/docs-platform-automation/docs/how-to-guides/rotating-certificate-authority.md

 ## Activate the new Certificate Authority

 We need to set our new certificate authority as the active certificate authority.
-After this, any certificates created by the Credhub will be signed by the new CA.
+After this, any certificates created by the CredHub will be signed by the new CA.
 Append a new job to the end of the jobs list.

 ```yaml